VFTS 243 as predicted by the BPASS fiducial models: Data Availability

 \section{Data Availability}

 The BPASSv2.2.1 (and above) data products are available freely -- see \url{https://bpass.auckland.ac.nz/}.
-The {\sc tui} numerical simulations for this work and the codes to perform the analysis and create the plots will be made available on GitHub after review -- until then they can be requested by email to the first author.
+The {\sc tui} numerical simulations for this work and the codes to perform the analysis and create the plots can be requested by email to the first author.
 The BPASS python toolkit hoki has been made Open Source \citep{stevance2020}.
 See \url{https://heloises.github.io/hoki/quick_start.html} for download instructions.

 \bsp